follow

 Did you know that the Appalachian Mountains are older than the Rockies, the Himalayas, and the Alps?
 Hundreds of millions of years ago, tectonic plates all over the world started colliding, and the supercontinent of Pangaea was created.
 The series of collisions and resulting friction pushed the land up creating the Appalachian Mountains.

 Then, about 20-60 million years ago, the whole region got uplifted again due to more shifting of the tectonic plates.
 This uplift – the creation of the Appalachian Plateau – rejuvenated the rivers and streams.
-The water started cutting through the rock at the same rate that the rock was rising.
+The water started cutting through the rock while, at the same time, the rock was rising.

 Cruising around Fayetteville, it’s easy to forget that you are sitting on top of an ancient mountain range.
 But take a hike in the New River Gorge and it becomes evident: You are IN the mountains, quite literally.
 Above and below, you can see and feel rock that is millions of years old.